jigx-com/jigx-docs-examples/docs/Components/card.md

 3. The third card contains an `image` and `entity-field` components with the `color: color6` property set.

 **Example:**
-See the example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/card/card-color.jigx" target="_blank">GitHub</a>.
+See the example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/card/card-color.jigx).
 :::

 :::VerticalSplitItem